 By Greg Friese, EMS1 Editor-in-Chief

-In response to one of my previous articles, “EMS operations during a mass shooter incident,” a reader brought up the point that police officers may not always be present to escort medics into the “warm zone,” as a new FEMA guideline recommends.
+In response to one of my previous articles, “EMS operations during an active-shooter incident,” a reader brought up the point that police officers may not always be present to escort medics into the “warm zone,” as a new FEMA guideline recommends.
 He wrote:

 “We have a significant problem.
 In rural areas there will not be four total law enforcement officers until one hour or more into the incident.
 What do we do in the rural areas?”

-As you probably know, most mass shooter incidents are over in just a few minutes.
-A hostage situation [link] is more likely to last over an hour, but those incidents don’t usually generate mass casualties — the hostage taker is looking to use the hostages as leverage to meet a demand.
+As you probably know, most mass- or active-shooter incidents are over in just a few minutes.
+A hostage situation is more likely to last over an hour, but those incidents don’t usually generate mass casualties — the hostage taker is looking to use the hostages as leverage to meet a demand.

 The number, type, and availability of emergency responders is a great discussion question for local planning.
 In my opinion, based on what I have read and heard presented on this topic, the first arriving police officers should be advancing on the shooter as rapidly as possible.
 In some situations it may even be a single officer moving towards the sound of gunfire.
 As additional law enforcement units arrive, decisions need to be made about how many of those units continue to converge on the shooter and how many of those units search the warm zone with EMS looking for patients.

 Part of the pre-planning process involves communicating with potential targets in your community, such as schools, hospitals, and churches, and determining the responsibility of the people in those facilities.
 Teachers, for instance, will need to choose between running, hiding, or fighting.
 (I highly recommend the brilliant training video Run, Hide, Fight.)